App Comparison

 How to Choose the Right Meal Planning App

 The "best" app is the one you'll actually use.
 A perfect app you open once and abandon wastes $0 and saves nothing.
 A decent app you use every week beats an excellent app you ignore.
+Use our savings calculator to see what meal planning could actually save your household before committing to any app.

 That said, here is a honest decision framework: